 For summer conditions, try to allow for good cross ventilation, so that the best use can be made of any cool breeze, and the air can be kept circulating as much as possible.

-108 buildings or issuing instructions to 'agent architects' designing housing for Canberra.
+The NCDC Standard Practice Manual: Architectural Division in 1963 cited Canberra's clear air, strong sunlight and lack of pollution as factors to be considered when either designing new buildings or issuing instructions to 'agent architects' designing housing for Canberra.
 One architect who designed houses to suit the climatic factors was Robert G Warren of Robert G Warren and Partners.
 In 1963 he designed a house in Gawler Crescent, Deakin, for Lionel Phillips, Australian High Commissioner to Nigeria.
 Warren placed the entrances to the house on the north, south and east.
 All major rooms faced east and north to protect them from the hot summer sun, with wide overhangs.
 Warren also installed an oil-fired hot water heating system in the basement.
-109